Fookem and Bug

 Richard

-3. Richard Roehm said
+2. Richard Roehm

 That model ballparks the hearing impaired community at 12-13 million people, a far cry from what the big grants sucking deaf and disability organizations had been spewing out all these years.